 Portrait & Telephoto Lens

 The 85mm lens wasn't as significant in 1978 when the A-1 was initially made available.
-Rather, the 135mm focal length was a more popular lens for portraits.
+Rather, the 100mm and 135mm focal lengths were more commonly used for portraits.
+This is in part because they were less expensive and easier to manufacture as they contain fewer lens elements than their 85mm contemporaries.

-If you want to take portrait photos with the Canon A-1, there are a bunch of short telephoto lenses to select among.
-The 100mm f/2.8 lens is one of the most cost-effective choices readily available.
+If you want to take portrait photos with the Canon A-1, there are a bunch of short telephoto options.
+The 100mm f/2.8 lens has the advantage of being widely available and inexpensive.
+You're also not going to have to use as fast of shutter speeds to avoid camera shake as you would with a 135mm.

-An 85mm lens will have the highest price, with 135mm lenses coming in the middle of the price range.
+An 85mm will have the highest price, with 135mm options coming in the middle of the price range.

 Alternative Telephoto Lenses

-An alternative option, the Canon FD 135mm f/2.8 is among the most inexpensive prime lenses you can find.
-You will need to dig through a good number of results for third party 135mm lenses that are usually not anywhere close to as good as a Canon lens.
+An alternative option, the Canon FD 135mm f/2.8 is among the most affordable prime lenses you can find.
+You will need to dig through a good number of results for third-party 135mm lenses that have significantly lower image quality than Canon.

 You will find several 85mm lenses to pick from.
 The highest-priced is the Canon FD f/1.2L lens.
 A less pricey choice is the Canon FD 85mm f/1.8 lens, but it will be relatively more expensive when compared to the numerous other telephoto lenses in this article.